- How is chronic lymphocytic leukemia treated?

 - Leukapheresis for chronic lymphocytic leukemia

-- Clinical trials for chronic lymphocytic leukemia
+- Supportive care for chronic lymphocytic leukemia

-- Complementary and alternative therapies for chronic lymphocytic leukemia
+- Stem cell transplant for chronic lymphocytic leukemia

-- Treatment of chronic lymphocytic leukemia
+- Typical treatment of chronic lymphocytic leukemia

 - Treating hairy cell leukemia

-Bone marrow or peripheral blood stem cell transplant for chronic lymphocytic leukemia
+Stem cell transplant for chronic lymphocytic leukemia

 It's not yet clear how helpful stem cell transplants are in patients with chronic lymphocytic leukemia (CLL).
 When these treatments are used, it is most often in clinical trials looking to test their effectiveness.

 The 2 main types of stem cell transplants are allogeneic and autologous.